zahur76/MilestoneProject_2/README.md

 modal allowing the user to select difficulty level.
 Also the text "click here to play" changes to "match the cards" indicating that the game has started.
 This was further tested by allowing test users to play the game with minimum prompting.

-3. User goal: *be able to select different difficulty levels so I can adapt to my personal goals*</br>
+3. User goal: *be provided with options so I can adapt to my personal preference.*</br>
-This was primarily achieved by providing a level select option which would change the card grid size and hence difficulty.
+This was primarily achieved by providing a [level select](#modals) option which would change the card grid size.
+This would permit the user to change difficulty level depending on his requirements.
+For example the user could select easy hard because he wanted more of a challenge.
-Hence the user could change difficulty depending on his his what he wanted to achive.
-For example he could select easy hard because he wanted more of a challenge.
+Another option included to achieve this user goal was the [sound on/off](#control-buttons-and-counter) button.

 4. User goal: *have feedback on how well i am performing so as I can track any improvements in memory*</br>
-This was achieved by using a counter indicating how many turns have been taken which can be used as a baseline for future game attempts.
+This was achieved by using a [counter](#control-buttons-and-counter) indicating how many turns have been taken which can be used as a baseline for future game attempts.

 5. User goal: *play a brain traning game whilst having a fun experience*</br>